XTO Energy also recently signed onto the Environmental Partnership, a new industry program to reduce emissions from natural gas and oil production.

 XTO’s methane reduction program includes a commitment to using low-emission technologies to improve the environmental performance of our operations, particularly as we expand operations in the Midland and Delaware basins.
 A leading opportunity includes incorporating compressed air instead of natural gas to operate pneumatic controllers for new tank batteries.
 Other opportunities include expanded use of vapor recovery units, supervisory control and data acquisition monitoring of operating systems, and continued moving to centralized designs for our tank batteries and controls.

 XTO continues to evaluate opportunities to upgrade facilities to improve operational efficiencies and reduce methane emissions.
 This includes collaborative research with ExxonMobil Upstream Research Company and third-party equipment manufacturers on developing state-of-the-art, low-cost, minimum-emissions equipment that could be used for future development, particularly in the Delaware Basin.

 In 2017, XTO completed a pilot project in the Midland Basin that tested new low-emission designs using compressed air instead of natural gas to operate pneumatic equipment that helps regulate conditions such as level, flow, pressure and temperature.
-The results successfully demonstrated the feasibility of using similar designs for new and existing central tank batteries and satellites to further eliminate methane emissions.
+The results successfully demonstrated the feasibility of using similar designs for new and existing central tank batteries to further eliminate methane emissions.

 These efforts build on an extensive portfolio of more than two dozen existing methane research projects and pilots already underway.
 For instance, we recently joined with the National Oceanic and Atmospheric Administration and other industry partners to evaluate the use of aircraft-mounted leak detection surveys to guide equipment repair.
 We continue to assess the use of satellite, aircraft, unmanned aerial vehicles, and mobile and ground-based technologies to refine the company’s methane monitoring.